Skip To Main Content

 KSC (26-17) had won five of the past six games in the series, but saw their bid for a first-ever repeat conference championship denied by the tournament's top seed who won their opening three games by scoring in double-digits in every one of them – beating Vermont State University Castleton 10-6, Eastern Connecticut State University 11-1, and the University of Massachusetts-Dartmouth 14-6 in which they scored 10 runs in the second inning after trailing 5-0 in the first.
 It did not seem like they were going to reach that today, as the Owls' first three arms limited them to just five hits over the opening seven innings.
 But late trouble hit KSC again, who in their defeats, was often victimized by big offensive eruptions for opponents.
 The eighth went bad quickly for the Owls, who eight pitches in were faced with a bases loaded, nobody out jam clinging to a 5-3 lead after Kaiden Morin beat out what was a sacrifice bunt attempt.
 James Main then moved the tying run 90 feet away with an RBI single four a fourth consecutive hit, and Drew Scialdone lofted a sacrifice fly to left off Daniel Cantafi to tie it.
 Evan Baschnagel then pulled a go-ahead RBI double to put Southern Maine (30-10) ahead for the first time, but the inning kept getting worse.
 After intentionally walking Kyle Douin with first base open, Peter Keblinsky was plunked on a full count pitch to make it 7-5.
 After a pitching change, Caleb Vacchiano then delivered a dagger grand slam to left.
 Nine batters, eight runs – a season-changing sequence for both teams.

 Had the Owls won, they would have forced USM – very much on the NCAA tournament bubble based on NCAA Power Index (NPI) rankings – into perhaps a must-win situation in a winner-take-all final game of the tournament.
-KSC would have battled their way fully out of the loser's bracket after a disappointing 7-4 loss to the University of Massachusetts-Dartmouth on Thursday night in which they left 13 runners on base.
+KSC would have battled their way fully out of the loser's bracket after a disappointing 7-4 loss to the University of Massachusetts-Dartmouth on Thursday night.
 But in the end, as the Owls proved last year by running through the tournament's first three days, there is an advantage to reaching the final needing to be beaten twice and to hosting.
-This year, KSC needed to win two games consecutively yesterday – which they did, both by a run late, and then would have also needed a pair of victories today (or this weekend depending on weather) – to successfully defend their conference title.
+This year, KSC needed to win two games consecutively yesterday – which they did, both by a run, and then would have also needed a pair of victories today (or this weekend depending on weather) – to successfully defend their conference title.
+It proved too much, as the Owls pitched to a 7.88 bullpen ERA on the season and the sheer amount of arms needed to get through the loser's bracket is always a major factor.

-The loss marked the end of the career for a senior class that helped revive the Owls program over the last four years under head coach Justin Blood, with the highlight being the 17-2 run last season that helped deliver KSC an outright Little East regular season championship before the Owls allowed just six runs in four games while going 4-0 to win a conference tournament they hosted for the first time since 2008.
+The loss marked the end of the career for a senior class that helped revive the Owls' program over the last four years under head coach Justin Blood, with the highlight being the 17-2 run last season that helped deliver KSC an outright Little East regular season championship before the Owls allowed just six runs in four games while going 4-0 to win a conference tournament they hosted for the first time since 2008 – also winning it for the first time since the year, which was intermixed with a span in which Keene State went to the NCAA tournament four times in six years.
 Before they came, KSC was coming off a six-win season in 2022, and the program grew from there – moving to 13 wins in 2023, 21 wins in 2024 and a conference tournament appearance, and 25 victories a season ago along with the aforementioned titles.
 Including the postseason, Keene State is 33-8 (.805) in their last 41 conference games.
 A team that preached the mantra "Expect More" has set a new standard, which Blood and his staff will aim to continue to build.

 Print Friendly Version